EDUCBA Logo

 Output:

 Explanation: As you can see that the results show the remainder of each query form that is executed on the server.
-So, like this the Math function implements the logic to produce the modulus process result.
+So, like this, the Math function implements the logic to produce the modulus process result.

-Examples to Implement MOD() function in MySQL
+Examples of implementing MOD() function in MySQL

-Let us illustrate the MySQLMOD() function with the help of following examples and show executions results generated simultaneously:
+Let us illustrate the MySQLMOD() function with the help of the following examples and show executions results generated simultaneously:

 Code #1